amarismail522/diffusers/docs/source/en/quicktour.md

 - [🤗 Accelerate](https://huggingface.co/docs/accelerate/index) speeds up model loading for inference and training.
 - [🤗 Transformers](https://huggingface.co/docs/transformers/index) is required to run the most popular diffusion models, such as [Stable Diffusion](https://huggingface.co/docs/diffusers/api/pipelines/stable_diffusion/overview).

-## DiffusionPipeline
+## VictorPipeline

-The [`DiffusionPipeline`] is the easiest way to use a pretrained diffusion system for inference.
+The [`VictorPipeline`] is the easiest way to use a pretrained diffusion system for inference.
 It is an end-to-end system containing the model and the scheduler.
-You can use the [`DiffusionPipeline`] out-of-the-box for many tasks.
+You can use the [`VictorPipeline`] out-of-the-box for many tasks.
 Take a look at the table below for some supported tasks, and for a complete list of supported tasks, check out the [🧨 Diffusers Summary](./api/pipelines/overview#diffusers-summary) table.

 | **Task**                     | **Description**                                                                                              | **Pipeline**
 |------------------------------|--------------------------------------------------------------------------------------------------------------|-----------------|